kyrienguyen5701/Record-Triage-Program/README.md

 March 28, 2023
 Son (Kyrie) Nguyen
 Finish the first version for Python program.
-If your computer does not have Python, you can try running `install.cmd` as an **administrator**.
-Wait until you are prompted to press any key, then you can run `setup.cmd` to install extra packages for the program.
+If your computer does not have Python, you need to run `install.cmd` and follow the Python Installer to install Python.
+Once Python is installed, you can run `setup.cmd` to install extra packages for the program.

 The big difference of the main program `main.cmd` is that the user can name the output file.
 If no extension is detected in that name, the file extension is set to `.xlsx`